renelikestacos/Google-Earth-Engine-JavaScript-Examples/README.md

 Example of spectra analysis on Landsat 8 TOA & Proba-V S1 TOC on features such as agriculture, urban and water.
 <br><br>
 #### 010 MODIS regional or zonal statistics calculation
 Regional or zonal statistics calculation based on a MODIS Net Primary Productivity ([MOD17A3](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod17a3)) for  MODIS Land Cover Type ([MCD12Q1](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mcd12q1)) class 'Mixed forest'.
-Net Primary Productivity defines the rate at which all plants in an ecosystem produce net useful chemical energy.<br><br>
+Net Primary Productivity defines the rate at which all plants in an ecosystem produce net useful chemical energy.<br><br><br><br>
 **Note:** If you are interested in more tutorials or code snippets for Google Earth Engine JavaScript API, feel free to write me an email to rene.kopeinig@list.lu.<br><br>